consensus-shipyard/mir/pkg/blockchain/README.md

    However, this payload can be empty.
 3. When it receives a _HeadChange_ event, it must compute the state at the new head of the blockchain.
    This state must then be registered with the BCM by sending it a _RegisterCheckpoint_ event.
-   Additionally, the information provided in the _HeadChange_ event might be useful for the payload management.
+   Additionally, the information provided in the _HeadChange_ event might be useful for payload management.
 4. When it receives a _VerifyBlocksRequest_ event, it must verify that the given chain is valid at an application level and respond with a _VerifyBlocksResponse_ event.

 See the example blockchain chat app as a reference.